Avalander/yuki/README.md

 # yuki

-This is a simple discord bot.
+This is a simple discord bot written with discord.js.